TLILIC3017 – Licence to Driver Heavy Combination Vehicle

-Under HVCBA, drivers are assessed against specific criteria relating to the safe operation of heavy vehicles.
+Under AQF and HVCBA, drivers are assessed against specific criteria relating to the safe operation of heavy vehicles.
 The assessment is then conducted under a range of conditions.
-The assessor must be accredited by the RMS and it is a requirement under HVCBA that your training and assessment are conducted by different assessors.
+The assessor must be accredited by the Transport for NSW and it is a requirement under HVCBA that your training and assessment are conducted by different assessors.
 At Core Driving School we look after this for you and ensure that the assessor that delivers your training will not be the same assessor that conducts your Final Competency Assessment.

 How to Get HC Licence